neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartV/TypeConverterReference.rst

 BooleanConverter
 ----------------

-Converter which transforms simple types to a boolean, by simply casting it.
+Converter which transforms simple types to a boolean.

+For boolean this is a no-op, integer and float are simply typecast to boolean.

+Strings are converted to TRUE unless they are empry or match one of 'off', 'n', 'no', 'false' (case-insensitive).

 :Priority: 1
 :Target type: boolean
 :Source types:
  * boolean
  * string
+ * integer
+ * float